cacophony-wj/LeS/README.md

 Your kinks are a very private thing.
 As opposed to piling together a modlist for every possible fetish, I have created a fun list for myself with beautiful characters and easy ways to initiate dialog sex with the highest quality and most frequently updated animations.
 The systems are kept intentionally light to ensure SexLab is as stable as it can be and to allow for greater compatibility with user additions.
 The patches are individual to each mod and there are no merges, allowing for almost anything to be added or removed.

-A note about the camera: Improved camera "head bob" is on by default.
-I like it because I get a better view looking down at my awesome rockin' tits.
-But it is very squirrelly when it comes to picking up objects and may cause motion sickness in some people.
-To avoid this, uncheck _Improved Camera - WITH HEAD BOB_ and check _Improved Camera - NO HEAD BOB_ instead.

 _Death Alternatives_ don't work reliably.
 I can't stand it when they fail and I can't stand trying to improve their success rate.
 I have included _Ashes_ so you can spawn in a separate cell before reloading, as Wabbajack recommends.
 If you want to take this respawn mod as an opportunity for a "hardcore" playthrough, feel free to do so, but that is not its intention.
 Just wait until the screen fades in from black and reload.

 A word about ENBs.
-This list was reborn with the intention of following Rudy's _Cathedral Weathers ENB_ weather and lighting recommendations.
-However I have grown weary of the incredibly dark interiors and nights.
-Rudy also hasn't updated through several ENB revisions, so I have swapped things out for _PI-CHO KONAN EDITION_ from those Korean masters.
-If you don't like it, I have also included the original _Rudy Cathedral_, _Serio's ENB_, _LJoss_, and _PI-CHO Standard_ in the downloads directory which you can install if you wish to try them.
+This list was designed with the intention of following Rudy's _Cathedral Weathers ENB_ weather and lighting recommendations.
+If you don't like it, I have also included _PI CHO KONAN_, _Serio's ENB_, _LJoss_, and _PI-CHO Standard_ in the downloads directory which you can install if you wish to try them.
 If you are running this modlist at 4k, I _strongly_ recommend switching the ENB to _Serio's_.
 Don't limit yourself to my choices, though, in theory, any _ENB_ that works with _Cathedral Weathers_ will work here, including the popular _Silent Horizons_.
 Choose carefully, ENBs are the most demanding part of any modlist.

 # A STRONG WARNING

 ## SexLab SE is still **beta!** It is still buggy!

 Before asking a question, look at [Troubleshooting](https://github.com/cacophony-wj/LeS/blob/master/TROUBLESHOOTING.md).
 Many common questions are answered there.

 ## Requirements